a2 Milk New Zealand Class Action

 Frequently Asked Questions

-To participate as a class member to the New Zealand Proceedings you must have held an interest in ordinary shares in The A2 Milk Company Limited in the Relevant Period acquired on either the New Zealand Stock Exchange (NZX) or Australian Stock Exchange (ASX) (A2X:A2M and (NZX:ATM), and:
+To participate as a class member to the New Zealand Proceedings you must have held an interest in ordinary shares in The A2 Milk Company Limited in the Relevant Period acquired on either the New Zealand Stock Exchange (NZX) or Australian Stock Exchange (ASX) (ASX:A2M and (NZX:ATM), and:

-1. have been included in the list of class members who have opted into the proceedings which was filed with the High Court; and
+a. have been included in the list of class members who have opted into the proceedings which was filed with the High Court; and

-2. opted out of the Australian Proceedings by following the process set out on the Victorian Supreme Court website (here).
+b. opted out of the Australian Proceedings by following the process set out on the Victorian Supreme Court website (here).

 If you have not yet opted in to the New Zealand Proceedings but consider that you are eligible to join and wish to do so, please contact us.